 I love, really love sticky notes.
-Before Cardsmith, I used sticky notes for everything from managing projects to brainstorming new business ideas to planning my workout schedule.
-You should have seen me the first time I saw the 5” x 7” sticky note size – I thought it was my birthday!
+Before Cardsmith‘s online sticky notes, I used sticky notes for everything from managing projects to brainstorming new business ideas to planning my workout schedule.
+You should have seen me the first time I saw the 5” x 7” sticky note size; I thought it was my birthday!

 The smaller size enforces the “one idea per note” rule

 The smaller sticky note size is perfect for brainstorming.
 Its smallness, combined with a thick marker help to keep my thoughts separate, short, and to-the-point.
 Writing one idea on a sticky note allows me to later rearrange the notes into different groups or organizational structures.

-Capture the idea first and edit later – the “write first, edit second” rule applies to sticky notes also.
+Capture the idea first and edit later; the “write first, edit second” rule applies to sticky notes too.
 Once we’ve captured the initial set of ideas, I look for words that aren’t useful.
 Often, despite the size constraints, ideas are not clear and concise, and more than one idea may have ended up on the same note.